leakless21/trafficmonitor/docs/ARCHITECTURE.md

 - **Internal:** Built-in `sqlite3` module, `loguru` for logging, `pathlib` for file operations.
 - **External:** None - uses Python standard library only.

+## System Components

+This section outlines higher-level tools and utilities that orchestrate or evaluate the core processing pipeline.

 ### E2E Benchmarking Pipeline

 **Purpose:** The E2E (End-to-End) benchmarking system provides comprehensive evaluation of the complete traffic monitoring pipeline, measuring both accuracy and performance metrics for research validation and CI/CD integration.